-While a change from paper to electronic source improved key audit findings, other contributing factors were: increased staffing, detailed workflows, and an educator position.
+While a change from paper to electronic source improved key audit findings other contributing factors were increased staffing, detailed workflows and an educator position.
 Each electronic tool was developed gradually allowing early adopters to test and champion use with peers.
-Having electronic documentation by 2020, the CTO easily continued auditing, monitoring, and data entry activities remotely during the COVID-19 restrictions.
-In the future we hope to implement electronic consenting within a Part 11-compliant system, and to find solutions to allow our EPIC records to interface directly with data capture systems to reduce transcription errors and free up additional staff time to focus on clinical duties.
+Having electronic documentation by 2020, the CTO easily continued auditing, monitoring and data entry activities remotely during the COVID-19 restrictions.

+In the future we hope to implement electronic consenting and to find solutions to allow our EPIC records to interface directly with electronic data capture systems to reduce transcription errors and free up additional staff time to focus on clinical duties.